danielmanfred/be-best/README.md

-# SejaBestTeste
+# SejaBest
-API REST usando Typescript, Node.js e Express
+API REST using Typescript, Node.js and Express